HoWWWWWhy/BigSMILE_app/README.md

 # BigSMILE_app
 Snap when you smile.
-Change smile level.
 Memo why you smile.
+Remember the moment you smile.